moad-cod/moad-cod/README.md

 **`Full-Stack Developer | AI & Networking Enthusiast`**

 I'm a Data Scientist passionate about AI, Machine Learning, Deep Learning, and Big Data.
-I design and build smart, secure, and scalable systems that bridge data-driven intelligence, backend engineering, and modern web/app development.
+I design and build smart, secure, and scalable systems that bridge data-driven intelligence , and modern web/app development.
 My work focuses on turning complex data into real-world solutions powered by intelligent technology.
 ---

 ### 🧰 Languages and Tools